clayrisser/sphinx-markdown-parser/README.rst

 Links
 ~~~~~

-For all links in commonmark that aren’t explicit URLs, they are treated
+For all links in commonmark that aren't explicit URLs, they are treated
 as cross references with the
 ```:any:`` <http://www.sphinx-doc.org/en/stable/markup/inline.html#role-any>`__
 role.
 This allows referencing a lot of things including files, labels,